-Headteacher and Senior Leaders:
+Head teacher and Senior Leaders:

-- The Headteacher is responsible for ensuring the safety (including e-safety) of members of the school community, though the day to day responsibility for e- safety will be delegated to the ICT/ Tech leader. - The Headteacher and another member of the Senior Leadership Team should be aware of the procedures to be followed in the event of a serious e-safety allegation being made against a member of staff. (see SWGfL flow chart on dealing with e-safety incidents included in a later section "Responding to incidents of misuse" and relevant Local Authority HR / disciplinary procedures). - The Headteacher and team are responsible for ensuring that the school's ICT infrastructure is secure and is not open to misuse or malicious attack.
+The Head teacher is responsible for ensuring the safety (including e-safety) of members of the school community, though the day to day responsibility for e-safety will be delegated to the ICT co-ordinator. • The Headteacher and another member of the Senior Leadership Team should be aware of the procedures to be followed in the event of a serious e-safety allegation being made against a member of staff. (see SWGfL flow chart on dealing with e-safety incidents - included in a later section - "Responding to incidents of misuse" and relevant Local Authority HR / disciplinary procedures)

-Tech Leader/s:
+Tech Leader:

-The Tech Leader/s are responsible for ensuring:
+The Tech Leader is responsible for ensuring:

-- that the school meets the e-safety technical requirements outlined in the SWGfL Security Policy and Acceptable Usage Policy and any relevant Local Authority E-Safety Policy and guidance. - that users may only access the school's networks through a properly enforced password protection policy.
+- that the school's ICT infrastructure is secure and is not open to misuse or malicious attack - that the school meets the e-safety technical requirements outlined in the SWGfL Security Policy and Acceptable Usage Policy and any relevant Local Authority E-Safety Policy and guidance - that users may only access the school's networks through a properly enforced password protection policy

-Tech Leader/s and Teaching/Support Staff:
+Teaching and Support Staff: